 Winter season is coming and you’re worried about illnesses hitting your home in the most inopportune times.
-Studies show that viruses are able to spread more easily under chilly conditions; couple that with staying at home all day and breathing in re-circulated air, and your family’s health starts to take a dip.
+Studies show that viruses can spread more easily under chilly conditions; coupled with staying at home all day and breathing in re-circulated air, and your family’s health starts to take a dip.

-At Paul’s Rubbish Removal, our rubbish removal experts have put together a list of tips on how you can illness-proof your home this winter.
+At Paul’s Rubbish Removal, our rubbish removal experts have compiled a list of tips on how to illness-proof your home this winter.

 1. Improve Air Quality

-Get your HVAC filters and furnaces properly serviced a month or two heading into the cold season.
-You can get an air filtration system or an air purifier to lower the presence of potential allergens and improve air quality even while keeping the windows closed.
+Get your HVAC filters and furnaces properly serviced a month or two before the cold season.
+You can get an air filtration system or an air purifier to lower potential allergens and improve air quality while keeping the windows closed.
 You can also add a few plants to brighten and naturally get more oxygen.

-If you have family members who are particularly susceptible to bronchitis and sinus infections, then it’s a wise move to get a humidifier.
+If you have family members who are particularly susceptible to bronchitis and sinus infections, getting a humidifier is wise.
 The good thing is that there are many options in the humidifier category, ranging from extensions of your heating or cooling system to standalone units that could hold standard water bottles.
 The extra moisture keeps off static and does wonders for your skin, hair and immune system.

 2. Scrub The Bathrooms Clean

 Give all your most-used bathrooms a thorough cleaning.
 Remember to use new cleaning brushes and mops so you won’t be spreading out the germs instead of eliminating it.
-A simple solution of soap, lemon, baking soda and vinegar should do the job nicely.
+A simple soap, lemon, baking soda and vinegar solution should do the job nicely.